 Meetings

-The JCA-QIT works electronically using teleconferences and with face-to-face meetings which normally occurs concurrently with study groups involved in JCA-QIT, particularly SG13.
+The JCA-QIT works electronically using teleconferences and with face-to-face meetings which normally occurs concurrently with study groups involved in JCA-QIT.
 Any meetings will be held as determined by the JCA-QIT and will be announced to its participants by the JCA e-mail reflector and posted on the ITU-T website of JCA-QIT.

 Parent group and progress reports

-The JCA-QIT reports its activities to SG13 at its meetings.
-An executive summary will be sent to SG13 after each JCA-QIT meeting.
+The JCA-QIT reports its activities to TSAG at its meetings.
+An executive summary will be sent to TSAG after each JCA-QIT meeting.
 Progress reports and proposals will be sent to relevant study groups as necessary, in accordance with Recommendation ITU-T A.1, clause5.

 __________________